Mushroom-Daemon/doks/content/docs/3_psych_triggers/honesty.md

 When you are honest about potential shortcomings, it makes you *believable*&mdash;perhaps the most persuasive element of all.

-I like to think about it like telling someone your red flags in the beginning of a relationship.
-It gets them thinking, "Can I commit to this?"
+I like to think about it like this:

+Telling someone your red flags in the beginning of a relationship.
+It might seem like a liability, but it gets them thinking...

+"Can I commit to this?"

 And if they're thinking about you (or your product), that's good.

+### How to Be Honest

+If you don't know how to be honest, this may not help.
+But here goes anyways.

+**Don't** try to hide shortcomings.
+People are smart.
+They will have doubts and be able to see straight through to what you're skating around.

 ### Don't
-* hide things (it won't work)

 * people are smart. they will have doubts. bring them up in the beginning
 * beat aroundthe bush
 * make shit up